The best advice that I can give you is to start

 All hunters should plan to arrive one day before the actual hunt starts and should plan to depart the day after the actual hunt ends.
 Hunters that plan to arrive earlier than this or leave later than this should plan to rent a rental car and stay at a hotel in Craig until your arrive time as we will not be able to accommodate you due to other hunters lodging at the ranch.
 We will also be preparing for your arrival and not be available for airport transportation.
 Please make sure that you select the correct dates for your travels as we will not be responsible for hotel and/or rental car fees that you incur due to incorrect arrive dates on your part.

 Zeroing in your weapon - Shots are from 100 - 400 yards.
 We ask that hunters try to arrive at the Ranch around lunch time so you can zero in your weapon and purchase your licenses/tags before dinner.
+All hunters should be comfortable and confident shooting at 400 yards.

 Type of weapon - you should be using at least 300 Mag, 7 MM Mag or comparable weapon.
 You should also use 150 grain bullets.
 Single shot rifles are not recommended.